-However, when an employer takes out this cover on behalf of its employees, Group Critical Illness Insurance is usually considered a business expense you can reclaim against corporation tax.
+When an employer takes out Group Critical Illness Insurance for its employees, HMRC usually considers it a business expense you can reclaim against corporation tax.

-It’s important to consider that, for your employees, generally Group Critical Illness Cover is a taxable benefit in kind (p11d benefit).
-This means they’ll have to pay tax on the premiums you’re paying on their behalf.
+However, for your employees, Group Critical Illness Cover is generally a taxable benefit in kind (P11D benefit).
+This means they’ll therefore have to pay tax on the premiums you’re paying on their behalf.

-This is done via HMRC.
-HMRC will alter each employees’ tax codes to decrease their personal allowance – the amount they can earn before paying income tax – by a sum equivalent to the value of the Critical Illness Insurance premium you’re paying for them.
+HMRC alters each employee’s tax code to cut their personal allowance (the amount they can earn before paying income tax).
+This reduction will be equivalent to the value of the annual Critical Illness Insurance premium the business is paying for them.

 No, there’s usually no income tax on Critical Illness Insurance payouts for your employees.
 Employees receive their payout as a tax-free lump sum if they unfortunately have to make a claim.